joemoose/dungeoneers.d20/docs/play.md

 You can expend your LUCK attribute during play to change outcomes.
 Decrease (burn) your LUCK score by one point to re-roll any dice roll, except for critical failures—critical failures are always failures.

 Your LUCK score can’t be decreased to less than zero.
-But be warned: if you run out of LUCK (the score becomes zero), all your attribute saves suffer a disadvantage.

 The LUCK attribute applies only to player characters, not hirelings, monsters, or other non-player characters controlled by the GM.